denver-high-holidays-rooted-in-connection.jpg

 This year, I’m creating small, intentional gatherings for those seeking a High Holiday experience that feels warm, participatory, and spiritually grounded.

-My hope is to offer experiences that feel soulful, accessible, nourishing and real--honoring where we’ve been and who we hope to become.
+My hope is to offer experiences that feel soulful, accessible, nourishing and authentic--honoring where we’ve been and who we're becoming.

-Erev Rosh Hashana ~ Potluck and Creative Service
+Erev Rosh Hashanah ~ Potluck & Creative Service

 Friday September 11, 6pm - 8:30pm